-The Future of Indigenous Communities: How Women are taking the Lead
+The Future of Indigenous Communities: How Women Are Taking The Lead

-MA: Great.
-Um, so before we dive into the subject, I’d love for our listeners to get to know a little bit more about you.
+Maryalice Aymong (MA): Before we dive into the subject, I’d love for our listeners to get to know a little bit more about you.
 You have an extensive background and focus on gender rights and also social justice and law, so how did you kind of get to this point?
 Where are you from?
 What’s your background?

 MA: What specifically were you connecting with?